Direct Vision Standard (DVS2020)

 To be able to enter the Enforcement Zone each vehicle will have to have a permit of approval from TfL.

-There will be no cost for a permit and you can apply in late October 2019.
+There will be no cost for a permit and you can apply from late October 2019.

 The DVS "Safe System" is a range of safety measures and equipment that must be installed on the vehicle before a permit is applied for.
 To be awarded a permit you must provide proof that the Safe System has been installed.